puleri/Tic-Tac-Toe/README.md

 ## Future of the application

-Features to be created for the application include a message indicating whos turn it is next, a message declaring the final result of the game and an overhaul on the ui/ux.
+Features to be created for the application include an overhaul on the ui/ux, such as a picture of a cat to be displayed when the players achieve a 'cats game' (known more commonly as a 'tie-game').
+More utiliy to be added might include a stats displayer to compliment the show-games feaure.

 ## Wireframe